 Future Enhancements for Growing Challenges

 As climate change progresses, Tokyo’s flood management systems face increased pressure.
 The city continues to invest in strengthening its defenses.
-For instance, projects to reinforce levees and upgrade drainage are ongoing, with a recent 37.3 billion yen initiative aimed at ensuring the city remains resilient against future weather patterns.
+For instance, projects to reinforce levees and upgrade drainage infrastructure are ongoing, with a recent 37.3 billion yen initiative aimed at ensuring the city remains resilient against future weather patterns.

 And in the Rest of the World?